 When you get to your destination, put some lavender on your pillowcase before you go to bed.
 The familiar scent will help calm your jitters, set your mind at ease, and send you to sleep.

-Read our other tips on beating jet lag or learn how to avoid jet lag prior to your travels.
+Read our other tips on beating jet lag and learn how to avoid jet lag prior to your travels.

 Best Essential Oils for Energy Boost